 Zander Porter and James Batchelor, in duet fashion, perform an interrelation in Alien Intimacy.
 The performance speculates on the movement of an interpersonally constructed alien sensibility where the visible and the invisible or the physically embodied and the virtually disembodied intertwine.
 The distance between human and alien (or body/self and object/other) expands and contracts as the performers locate themselves in a nearby, inter-netted spacetime when “alien” recalls and navigates away from imageries more essentialized, such as the cinematic extraterrestrial.
 A speculative choreography proposes new landscapes from console gaming scenography and low-res NASA images.
 Remembered as a microscopic gravitational force and a magnetic repulsion over the illusory notion of a direct contact, “touch” is macroscopically proportioned in Alien Intimacy, giving over to new senses of (non)touch-touch, the “almost-touchable,” or a “space-in-between.”

 The performance premiered as part of Art, Not Apart at the National Film and Sound Archive of Australia.
 (Documentation images © Martin Ollman [NFSA], Nick Hynan [Fierce Festival], Charlotte de Bekker [DeZIM-Institut], and Darja Lukjanenko [Studio ALTA].)
-Alien Intimacy was developed further in residency in 2020 at Cité internationale des arts and re-premiered in video form for Dancehouse at Melbourne Fringe 2020 (with additional support from Broadtree Foundation and bbk berlin), where it was awarded the Up!
+Alien Intimacy was researched further in residency in 2020 at Cité internationale des arts and re-premiered in video form for Dancehouse at Melbourne Fringe 2020 (with additional support from Broadtree Foundation and bbk berlin), where it was awarded the Up!
 People’s Choice Award.